vmware/build-tools-for-vmware-aria/docs/archive/doc/markdown/use-license-plugin.md

 # Build Tools for VMware Aria - License plugin

 Build Tools for VMware Aria uses **[license-maven-plugin](https://www.mojohaus.org/license-maven-plugin/index.html)** as a production-ready solution for managing the licenses.

 The plugin is active on project build if **license_data/licenses.properties** exists in project's root folder.

 If activated it will generate license file and license header from templates provided in **license_data/**.

-## Use
+## Usage

 ### Generate project from an archetype with custom licensing

-#### You need to use next additional parameters when creating new project
+You need to use the following additional parameters when creating new project

-* **licenseUrl**
+- **licenseUrl**
-  * The parameter will have a default value of `null`.
+  - The parameter will have a default value of `null`.
-  * If it is set, the license URL will be included in the new project pom.xml description.
+  - If it is set, the license URL will be included in the new project `pom.xml` description.

     Also, the content of the URL will be saved as a license template file and will be used on project's build phase.

-* **licenseHeader**
+- **licenseHeader**
-  * Valid value: Either text or URL.
+  - Valid value: Either text or URL.
-  * If the param is set: The text, or the content of the provided URL, will be stored in a 'licence_header' template.
+  - If the param is set: The text, or the content of the provided URL, will be stored in a 'licence_header' template.
 The content of that file will be used to fill the license header of each code file, during the build of the project.
-  * If the param is not set: A default content of a 'licence_header' will be used ("Copyright [yyyy] [name of copyright owner]").
+  - If the param is not set: A default content of a 'licence_header' will be used ("Copyright [yyyy] [name of copyright owner]").

-* **licenseTechnicalPreview**
+- **licenseTechnicalPreview**
-  * If set: The default VMware Technical Preview license will be used in the generated project.
+  - If set: The default VMware Technical Preview license will be used in the generated project.
 All upper properties are ignored.

 #### Examples